acuminous/filby/README.md

     effective: 2019-01-01T00:00:00Z
     frames:
       - entity: park
         version: 1
         action: POST
         data:
           # Adds a data frame for Devon Cliffs
           - code: DC
             name: Devon Cliffs
           # Adds a data frame for Primrose Valley
           - code: PV
             name: Primrose Valley

       - entity: park
         version: 1
+        # Adds a data frame that will delete the entity identified
+        # by code HF from the effective data
         action: DELETE
         data:
-         # Adds a data frame that will delete the entity identified
-         # by code XX from the effective data
-         - code: XX
+          - code: HF

+      # YAML can get verbose, so you can also import data frames from a local CSV
+      # action,code,
+      # POST,KC,Kent Coast
+      # POST,CA,Caistor
+      # etc
+      - entity: park
+        version: 1
+        source: ./data/park-data-2019.csv
 ```

+A JSON schema is available in /lib/schema.json

 ## Example Application
 This project includes proof of concept applications based on a Caravan Park business.